 In February 2016, the FASB issued ASU No. 2016-2, Leases (Topic 842).
 Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Under the new guidance, lessor accounting is largely unchanged.
 Certain targeted improvements were made to align, where necessary, lessor accounting with the lessee accounting model and ASC 606.
 The new lease guidance simplified the accounting for sale and leaseback transactions primarily because lessees must recognize lease assets and lease liabilities.
 Lessees will no longer be provided with a source of off-balance sheet financing.
 Publicly-traded business entities should apply the amendments in ASU 2016-2 for fiscal years beginning after December 15, 2018 (i.e., January 1, 2019, for a calendar year entity), including interim periods within those fiscal years.
-Early application is permitted for all publicly-traded business entities upon issuance.
-Lessees (for capital and operating leases) and lessors (for sale-type, direct financing, and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented.
-Lessees and lessors may not apply a full retrospective transition approach for leases existing and portable of reases that expired before the earliest comparative period presented.
+Early application is permitted for all publicly-traded business entities and all non-publicly-traded business entities upon issuance.
+Lessees (for capital and operating leases) and lessors (for sales-type, direct financing, and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
+The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees and lessors may not apply a full retrospective transition approach.
 The Company has assessed the impact of adopting this new accounting guidance on its financial statements and footnote disclosures.
-As such, the Company expects the most significant impact will be the recognition of right-of-use assets and lea
+As such, the Company expects the most significant impact will be the recognition of right-of-use assets and lease liabilities of approximately \$1.5 million on its Consolidated Balance Sheet.